OrangutanGaming/Mixer.py/README.md

 # Mixer.py
-A Python library for Mixer
+An async Python library for Mixer